-Excel contains 400+ functions and this list is constantly growing.
-There are functions to perform almost any task from financial, date and time, statistical etc.
+Excel contains 500+ functions and this list is constantly growing.
+There are functions to perform almost any task including financial functions, date and time functions, and statistical calculations.

-This learn how to use Excel post looks at 3 little known special Excel functions that will take your skills to another level and make you the envy of your work colleagues.
+This post looks at 3 little known special Excel functions that will take your skills to another level and make you the envy of your work colleagues.

 The CHOOSE function in Excel returns a value or performs an action from a list of values based on a specified position.
 For example it may sum a range or lookup a different table based on user selection.